MaayanLab/clustergrammer-docs/docs/clustergrammer_web.rst

   :alt: Web application sim-mat
   :target: http://amp.pharm.mssm.edu/clustergrammer/viz_sim_mats/58a492b4a63cb826f0be6476/rc_two_cats.txt

-  Clustergrammer produces similarity matrices of rows and columns to provide additional perspectives on a user's data.
+  The `Web-App`_ produces similarity matrices of rows and columns to provide additional perspectives on a user's data.
 Above is an example column similarity matrix.

 Users can view the heatmap/similarity-matrices in full screen by clicking the blue link under the visualizations.
-All visualizations are permanent and shareable, which enables collaboration.
+All visualizations are permanent and shareable, which enables sharing with collaborators.
 See :ref:`interacting_with_viz` for more information.

 .. _clustergrammer_web_api: